Ophiura ophiura: Distribution and habitat

 Ophiura ophiura is found on the sea floor in the northeast Atlantic Ocean and the North Sea from Norway and Sweden south to Madeira and the Mediterranean Sea.
-It is found below low-tide mark in the neritic zone down about 200 m, on sandy bottoms.
+It is found below the low-tide mark in the neritic zone down about 200 m, on sandy bottoms.
 It shows a preference for sediments with a fine grain size and about 35% mud content.
-It is a common species with 20 to 50 individuals occurring per square metre in some years in the North Sea.
+It is a common species, with 20 to 50 individuals occurring per square metre in some years in the North Sea.

 Biology

 Ophiura ophiura is an active brittle star, moving with a jerky swimming action of its legs and sometimes burrowing.

 It is a filter feeder, feeding on a wide range of food, but also a bottom-feeding carnivore and detritivore.
 It can regenerate its arms if they are damaged or torn off.

 Sexual reproduction takes place during the summer.
 The larvae are the typical ophiopluteus larvae of brittle stars and later settle on the sea bed and develop into juveniles.